-RAlthough at the beginning we will focus on the two major festivals for Muslims, this article is based around the idea of giving both Islamic and Eid gifts and the right intentions behind it.
-During Eid a lot of gift giving takes place. however, there are other occasions where gifts are also given such as when a baby is born, when people get married and when visiting friends and family amongst other occasions.
+Although at the beginning we will focus on the two major festivals for Muslims, this article is based around the idea of giving both Ramadan and Eid gifts and the right intentions behind it.
+During Eid a lot of gift-giving takes place. however, there are other occasions where gifts are also given such as when a baby is born when people get married and when visiting friends and family amongst other occasions.

 All about Eid